VinAIResearch/WhoQA/README.md

-# Who’s Who: Large Language Models Meet Knowledge Conflicts in Practice ([EMNLP 2024 Findings](https://2024.emnlp.org/program/accepted_findings/))
+# WhoQA: A Benchmark Dataset for Assessing LLMs' Ability to Handle Knowledge Conflicts

 > **Abstract**: